catalyst-cloud/catalystcloud-docs/source/tutorials/using-packer-to-build-custom-bootable-images-on-the-catalyst-cloud.rst

 .. _packer-tutorial:

 ##################################################################
-Using Packer to build custom bootable images on the Catalyst Cloud
+Using Packer to build custom bootable images on the Sky TV
 ##################################################################

-This tutorial shows you how to use `Packer`_ to build custom bootable images on the Catalyst Cloud.
+This tutorial shows you how to use `Packer`_ to build custom bootable images on the Sky TV.
 Packer is an open source tool developed by `Hashicorp`_ for creating machine images for multiple platforms from a single source configuration.